7 Best ADP Competitors for 2022

 - Access to a dedicated payroll specialist available only in premium plans

-- Doesn’t offer unlimited pay runs
+- Unlimited pay runs not offered

 - Paychex Flex Select: Custom-priced